Mike Priefer: Cleveland Browns

-In January 2019, Priefer took a job as the next Special Teams Coordinator for his hometown Cleveland Browns.
+In January 2019, Priefer took a job as the next special teams coordinator for his hometown Cleveland Browns.

 On January 5, 2021, Browns head coach Kevin Stefanski tested positive for COVID-19, and Priefer took over as acting head coach.
 Because Stefanski could not coach the Browns' playoff game against the Pittsburgh Steelers on January 10, 2021, Priefer served as the acting head coach for the game and led them to a 48–37 win.
 Stefanski returned on January 14 before the Browns' next playoff game.
 Priefer served as the acting as head coach for the Browns' 2021 week 15 game against the Las Vegas Raiders after Stefanski once again tested positive for COVID-19.
 With over 20 players unable to play due to COVID-19, Priefer was unable to win a second time as the acting head coach and the Browns fell on a last second field goal in a 14–16 loss.
 He was fired by the Browns on February 21, 2023, following four years on the team's staff.

+North Carolina

+In August 2025, Priefer was hired as the special teams coordinator for the North Carolina Tar Heels.
+He was fired by North Carolina on December 12.